 Pie-shaped lockers installed next to one another form circular shapes.
 Great for wrapping around exterior corners, following other curvatures or filling empty spaces.

-Many steel bike lockers arrive disassembled to save on shipping costs.
+Our Madrax steel bike lockers will arrive disassembled to save on shipping costs.
 They will need to be assembled and then placed in the desired location.
 We recommend two people on hand for setup and to expect assembly to take about 45 minutes.